Radiology department, human factors and organizational perspectives: using action research to improve patient safety

 The intervention was implemented over a six months period in all three units of the radiology department.

-PAEs and interventions applied to reduce their incidence
+Table 3 presents examples of PAEs and specific interventions undertake to reduce their incidence.

 Observations - phase 2